Show All Answers

 The surface treatment is needed to protect pavements from the damaging effects of water and natural weathering.

-Yes, driveway access will be maintained throughout construction, but may be subject to some delays.
+Yes; driveway access will be maintained throughout construction, but property owners may be subject to some delays.

-All roadwork is expected to be completed by the end of October.
-Though the schedule could be delayed depending on weather conditions or equipment breakdown.
+All roadwork is expected to be completed by the end of October; however, the schedule could be delayed depending on weather conditions or equipment breakdown.